 - Receiving a message stating that you need to format your USB.

-Logical damage is damage that’s not physical, and it presents itself in the form of the aforementioned errors when you try to use or store data to the flash drive.
+Logical damage is damage that’s not physical, and it presents itself in the form of the aforementioned errors when you try to use or store data on the flash drive.

 Just as there are various ways a USB can become corrupted, there are various methods for recovering the files that seem to have been lost.